trec-dd/trec-dd-jig/README.md

   > mv dd_topic_file.xml your_dd_directory/trec-dd-jig/topics/
   ```

 - Uncompress and preprocess the datasets.
 In this jig package, we release sample files from both the Ebola and the NYT datasets.
 The following codes can be run on both the sample files and the actual datasets.
+Remember to replace the input .tgz file with the actual dataset.

   ```shell